Biliran

 Biliran, officially the Province of Biliran (Waray-Waray: Probinsya han Biliran; Lalawigan sa Biliran; Lalawigan ng Biliran), is an island province in the Philippines located in the Eastern Visayas region (Region VIII).
 Biliran is one of the country's smallest and newest provinces.
 Formerly a sub-province of Leyte, it became an independent province in 1992.

 Biliran lies less than a kilometer north of the island of Leyte.
 A bridge-causeway fixed link over Poro Island in the gateway town of Biliran connects the province to Leyte.
-Its capital is the municipality of Naval on the western coast of the island.
+Its capital is the municipality of Naval on the western coast of the island which is the most populous in the province.